juarendra/Zeapad-Pro-withMatrixLed-QMK-VIA/README.md

 VIA WEB VERSION : https://usevia.app/

 ## Auto Detect VIA
-Device ini sudah autodetect VIA, anda hanya perlu menyiapkan PC dengan koneksi Internet
+this Device can automatically detect on VIA, just need PC with Intercet Connection
 - Connect your macropad to PC
 - Open VIA
 - It will auto detect
 ## load JSON File
+or you can load manually json file like a library for detect this macropad
 - Connect your macropad to PC
 - Open VIA
 - In Tab Setting, enable "Show Design Tab"
 - Open Design Tab
 - Load file with name "zeapad_via_definitions.json"
 - Open Configure Tab to setting your macropad
-- If nothing happend , do it again from fhw1irst
+- If nothing happend , do it again from first

 ## Preview Hardware
 <p align="center">